CupOfTea696/TwoStream/README.md

 # TwoStream
 ### Two-way communication between Laravel and your Client

-TwoStream is a WebSocket server for Laravel 5, built upon [Ratchet](http://socketo.me).
+TwoStream is a WebSocket server for [Laravel 5][l5], built upon [Ratchet](http://socketo.me).
 This package is currently in **beta** stage and not complete.
 The most important functionality has been built but could use some more testing.

 I am currently working on the Documentation, so that's coming soon.
 For now, the info below will have to do.

 [API Explorer](http://cupoftea696.github.io/TwoStream/docs/api/)

-TwoStream is Laravel 5 only.
+TwoStream is [Laravel 5][l5] only.

 ## Completed:
  - ServiceProvider and Facades, add `'CupOfTea\TwoStream\TwoStreamServiceProvider',` to your providers, and `'TwoStream' => 'CupOfTea\TwoStream\Facades\TwoStream',` and `'WsRoute'   => 'CupOfTea\TwoStream\Facades\WsRoute',` to your aliases in `config/app.php`